LeadDyno/leaddyno-docs-site/americommerce-integration-guide.md

 ### Conclusion ###

-At this point your Americommerce shop will be fully integrated with LeadDyno.
+At this point your Spark Pay shop will be fully integrated with LeadDyno.
 Good luck selling!